Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Main Results

 In this section, we present our main theoretical results.
 We first prove the recovery property of Algorithm \ref{alg:init estimation} introduced in Section \ref{sec: algorithm}.
 Next, we proceed to characterize the optimization landscape of the cost function.
 In particular, we show the local strong convexity of the cost function around its global minimum.
 Furthermore, we prove that the globally optimal solution is close to our carefully chosen initialization.
 Finally, we establish the convergence of Algorithm~\ref{alg:policy gradient estimation}.
 Before stating our main results, we make the following assumptions for problem \eqref{eq:dynamics}--\eqref{eq:cost}.

-\begin{Assumption} We assume that $ \phi: \R^{n} \to \R^{m} $ is differentiable, $ \phi(0) = 0 $ and $ \norm{\phi(x) - \phi(x')} \leq \ell \norm{x - x'} $ for any $ x, x' \in \R^{n} $ with $\ell>0$.
+\begin{Assumption} We assume that $ \phi: \R^{n} \to \R^{d} $ is differentiable, $ \phi(0) = 0 $ and $ \norm{\phi(x) - \phi(x')} \leq \ell \norm{x - x'} $ for any $ x, x' \in \R^{n} $ with $\ell>0$.
 Moreover, we assume that $\norm{\nabla \phi(x) - \nabla \phi(x')} \leq \ell'\norm{x - x'} $ for any $ x, x' \in \R^{n} $ with $ \ell' > 0 $. \end{Assumption}

 Assumption \ref{ass:feature} states that the kernel function $\phi$ is $\ell$-Lipschitz and $\ell'$-gradient-Lipschitz.
 The examples of $ \phi $ are not restrictive.
 Let us provide two kernel basis examples that satisfy Assumption \ref{ass:feature}.
-The first example is {$\phi_i(x) = \alpha_{i}\sin x$ with $\alpha_i \geq 0$}, for which Assumption \ref{ass:feature} holds automatically.
-The second example is stated in the following proposition.
+The first example is {$\phi_i(x) = \alpha_{i}\sin x$ with $\alpha_i \geq 0$}, for which Assumption \ref{ass:feature} holds automatically. {The second example is introduced below.}